Sabaoth (Gnosticism): Name

 The name Sabaoth appears in the Old Testament in reference to an army.
 In the First Book of Samuel, the name is used as a name of God.
-In Gnostic texts, the name should evidently rendered as "over all the forces (of chaos)".

 In Gnostic sources

 Jan Zandee interprets Sabaoth's role as the opposite of Ialdabaoth.
 The psychics can choose between both; Ialdabaoth representing evil and Sabaoth representing good.
 Sabaoth becomes the current ruler of the world and thus fulfills the role of the God of Israel.

 Thrown into Tartarus, Ialdabaoth envies his son, whereupon his envy takes on shape and becomes death.
 From death, envy, wrath, weeping, roar, loud shouting, sobber and grief emerge.
 Many of these emotions seem to be related to lament during funerals.
 As mourning was controversial among early Christians, associated with Satan, they might intentionally display disapproval about lamenting the dead and advocated control of emotions.
 However, this is not explicitly spelled out and some emotions, such as anger for the rulers of darkness, are approved, thus differing from Stoicism.

 After Ialdabaoth brought death into the world, Sabaoth creates a host of cherubim, a notion also appearing in Jewish Merkabah mysticism.